 (4) If —

-(a) Western Power makes a request under subregulation (1) in relation to an access application; and
+(a) a corporation makes a request under subregulation (1) in relation to an access application; and

-(b) the person to which the request has been made has not provided all the information requested within 15 business days of Western Power making the request or such longer time as Western Power and the person agree,
+(b) the person to which the request has been made has not provided all the information requested within 15 business days of the corporation making the request or such longer time as the corporation and the person agree,

 then the access application loses its priority for the purposes of regulation 13 and lapses.

-(5) If an access application loses its priority under subregulation (5) and the person to which the request has been made subsequently provides all the information requested, then the priority of the access application for the purposes of regulation 13 is to be determined as if the access application had been received on the date on which that information is received by Western Power.
+(5) If an access application loses its priority under subregulation (5) and the person to which the request has been made subsequently provides all the information requested, then the priority of the access application for the purposes of regulation 13 is to be determined as if the access application had been received on the date on which that information is received by the corporation.

 (6) An applicant, in making an access application and providing information under this Part must —